solid/solidproject.org/pages/home.md

           </div>
           <div class="column is-offset-1 is-5">
             <h2 class="title">
-              Using interoperable data standards
+              Interoperable data standards
             </h2>
             <p class="content is-large">
-            Linked Data gives Solid
-            a common way to describe things and how they relate to each other, in a way that other people and machines can understand.
-This means that the data stored by Solid is portable and completely interoperable.
+              Solid promotes interoperability; that is, different
+              applications can work with the same data.
+Solid supports a <strong>common/shared</strong> way of describing things
+              and their relationships to one another such that different applications can understand.
             </p>
           </div>
         </div>